 Report Due Date Contents Reference Annual Report No later than 12 months following the submission of the initial test report.
 Subsequent reports are to be submitted no more than 12 months following the previous report.
 Name and address.
 Statement and signature by responsible official.
 Date of report.
 Values for the operating limits.
-Highest recorded 3-hour average and the lowest recorded 3-hour average, as applicable, for each operating parameter recorded for the calendar year being reported.
+Highest recorded 3-hour average and the lowest recorded 3-hour average, as applicable, (or 30-day average, if applicable) for each operating parameter recorded for the calendar year being reported.
 If a performance test was conducted during the reporting period, the results of the test.
-If a performance test was not conducted during the reporting period, a statement that the requirements of 5.5.9(e) were met.
-Documentation of periods when all qualified CISWI unit operators were unavailable for more than 8 hours but less than 2 weeks.
-If performance tests are being conducted once every 3 years consistent with 5.5.9(aa), the date of the last 2 performance tests, a comparison of the emission level achieved in the last 2 performance tests to the 75 percent emission limit threshold required in 5.5.9(aa) and a statement as to whether there have been any operational changes since the last performance test that could increase emissions.
-5.5.11(bb)&(cc) Emission Limitation or Operating Limit Deviation Report By August 1 or February 1 for data collected during the previous January - June or July - December reporting period.
+If a performance test was not conducted during the reporting period, a statement that the requirements of 5.5.9(bb) were met.
+Documentation of periods when all qualified CISWI operators were unavailable for more than 8 hours but less than 2 weeks.
+If performance tests are being conducted once every 3 years consistent with 5.5.9(bb), the date of the last 2 performance tests, a comparison of the emission level achieved in the last 2 performance tests to the 75 percent emission limit threshold required in 5.5.9(bb) and a statement as to whether there have been any operational changes since the last performance test that could increase emissions.
+Any malfunction, deviation, or continuous monitoring system out of control periods information as specified in 5.5.11(cc)(11) through (15) Fuel input information for energy recovery unit subcategory verification as specified in 5.5.11(cc)(16) 5.5.11(bb)&(cc) Emission Limitation or Operating Limit Deviation Report By August 1 for data collected during the first half of the calendar year (January - June).
+By February 1 of the following year for data collected during the second half of the calendar year (July - December).
 Dates and times of deviations.
 Averaged and recorded data for these dates.
 Duration and causes for each deviation and the corrective actions taken.
 Copy of operating limit monitoring data and any test reports.
 Dates, times, and causes for monitor downtime incidents.
 5.5.11(dd)(1) - (3) Qualified Operator Deviation (QOD) Notification Within 10 days of deviation Statement of cause of deviation.
 Description of efforts to have an accessible qualified operator.
 The date a qualified operator will be accessible.
 5.5.11(dd)(4)(i) QOD Status Report Every 4 weeks following deviation.
 Description of efforts to have an accessible qualified operator.
 The date a qualified operator will be accessible.
 Request for approval to continue operation.
 5.5.11(dd)(4)(ii) QOD Notification of Resumed Operation Prior to resuming operation.
 Notification that operation will resume.
 5.5.11(dd)(4)(iii)

 TABLE 5.
-EMISSION LIMITS FOR CISWI INCINERATORS THAT COMMENCED CONSTRUCTION AFTER NOVEMBER 30, 1999,BUT NO LATER THAN JUNE 4, 2010, OR COMMENCED MODIFICATION OR RECONSTRUCTION AFTER JUNE 1, 2001 BUT NOLATER THAN AUGUST 7, 2013
+EMISSION LIMITS FOR INCINERATORS THAT COMMENCED CONSTRUCTION AFTER NOVEMBER 30, 1999,BUT NO LATER THAN JUNE 4, 2010, OR COMMENCED MODIFICATION OR RECONSTRUCTION AFTER JUNE 1, 2001BUT NO LATER THAN AUGUST 7, 2013